Scott MTB Elite Boa Lady Review

 The MTB Elite Boa Lady kept our feet cool on rides thanks to perforations and 3D Airmesh panels on the uppers.
 While mesh panels and perforations in some shoes allow dirt and water to easily enter the shoe, the tightly woven mesh and strategically placed side perforations on the Scott's helped to keep both dirt and water at bay, even while riding through large puddles and creek crossings.

 The fit of the Scott MTB Elite Boa Lady is on the narrower end of the spectrum of the shoes we tested, especially in the toebox.
 However, unlike other models we tested, we found the forefoot to quickly stretch and contour to our foot, making for a fairly comfortable fit.
 We should note that we did experience continual pressures on the outside of our right foot, where it is the widest.
-While this did not detract from our riding, nor is it terribly uncomfortable.
+This did not detract from our riding, nor was it terribly uncomfortable.
 For riders with a wider foot, we suggest trying the shoes on for fit before purchasing.

 Walkability

-The Scott MTB Elite Boa Lady's sole flexes comfortably while walking, in part due to its stiffness index being a 7 on a scale of 6 — 10, meaning that it has substantially more flex than shoes whose sole is entirely composite.
-The sole is made of Scott's Sticki rubber compound which is not as sticky as climbing shoe rubber, but does provide good grip while hiking on rocks and other trail surfaces.
+The MTB Elite Boa Lady's sole flexes comfortably while walking, in part due to its stiffness index being a 7 on a scale of 6 - 10, meaning that it has substantially more flex than shoes whose sole is entirely composite.
+The sole is made of Scott's Sticki rubber compound which is not as sticky as climbing shoe rubber but does provide good grip while hiking on rocks and other trail surfaces.
 Our testers were able to comfortably hike and scramble up sandy rocks, and loose hike-a-bikes comfortably without needing to worry about our foot placement and if it would slip.

 Protection

-In addition to protecting the foot from potential rock strikes, the MTB Elite Boa Lady also offers the rider some peace of mind in terms of being water-resistant.
+In addition to protecting the foot from potential rock strikes, the MTB Elite Boa Lady also offer the rider some peace of mind in terms of being water-resistant.
 The perforated upper with the 3D Airmesh's weave is woven tightly enough to keep water at bay.
 We found our feet to be surprisingly dry even after riding through creek beds with standing water, unlike other shoes we tested whose mesh or perforations allowed water to enter easily.

 Weight

-The Scott MTB Elite Boa Lady weighs 351 grams for a EU40, placing it in the middle of the shoes we tested.
+The Scott MTB Elite Boa Lady weighs 351-grams for a EU40, placing it in the middle of the shoes we tested.
 While not a super lightweight race slipper, this shoe is light on the foot while providing adequate protection for many trails.

 Value